- Sustainability A-Z

 Developing Recycling Infrastructure

-Type of Recycling Facility | Description |
+| Type of Recycling Facility | Description |

-Single Stream | Accepts, sorts, processes, and bales recyclable materials collected from residential and commercial single-stream recycling services |
+Single Stream | Accepts, sorts, processes and bales recyclable materials collected from residential and commercial single-stream recycling services |

-Commercial | Specializes in processing of source-separated paper, fibers, and cardboard materials collected from commercial and light industrial customers |
+Commercial | Specializes in processing of source-separated paper, fibers and cardboard materials collected from commercial and light industrial customers |

-Construction & Demolition | Processes industrial loads from construction projects of all types |
+Construction and Demolition | Processes industrial loads from construction projects of all types |

 Other | Collect and sort specialty materials such as used oil, tires, e-waste and textiles |